There is no secret in preventing excessive hair loss.

 There are many reasons for excessive hair loss.
 One of the most common causes of hair loss is lack of certain essential fatty acids and proper essential nutrition over a prolonged period.

-Lack of iron, vitamins A, B, C and sufficient amounts of collagen and protein all contribute to hair loss.
+Lack of iron, vitamins A, C, the B vitamins, and sufficient amounts of collagen and protein all contribute to hair loss.
 The B vitamins provide folate, biotin and inositol which are necessary for strong hair.
 These nutrients are best obtained by eating fresh foods rather than by supplements to ensure their bio-availability.

 Months that follow after a trauma, a surgery or a major illness may cause loss of a large amount of hair.
 This kind of hair loss is temporary and will be restored when your health is restored.
 Proper nutrition can help expedite recovery.

 An over or under-active thyroid gland can cause excessive hair loss.
 Hormonal imbalance and hormonal changes after a woman’s pregnancy may see plenty of hair loss too.